-Prof. Wim SOETAERT is leading the Centre of Expertise for Industrial Biotechnology and Biocatalysis (InBio.be) at Ghent University, Faculty of Bioscience Engineering.
+Prof. Wim SOETAERT heads the Centre of Expertise for Industrial Biotechnology and Biocatalysis (InBio.be) at the Faculty of Bioscience Engineering at Ghent University.
 His research group is active in the areas of industrial biotechnology, biocatalysis, fermentation science and engineering.

-He is the founder of Flanders Biobased Valley, a public private partnership to promote the development of biobased activities in the Flemish region in Belgium.
-Since its creation in 2005, Flanders Biobased Valley has quickly grown into one of the main growth centres for the biobased economy in Europe, with over 500 million euros already invested in the port of Ghent.
+He is the founder of Flanders Biobased Valley, a public-private partnership to promote the development of bio-based activities in the Flemish region of Belgium.
+Since its creation in 2005, Flanders Biobased Valley has quickly grown into one of the main growth centres for the bio-based economy in Europe, with over 500 million euros already invested in the port of Ghent.

 Prof. Wim SOETAERT is the CEO of Bio Base Europe Pilot Plant in Ghent, an independent, state-of-the-art facility that operates from a laboratory level to a multi-ton scale.
-Bio Base Europe Pilot Plant is a service provider for process development, scale-up and custom manufacturing of biobased products and processes.
+Bio Base Europe Pilot Plant is a service provider for process development, scale-up and the custom manufacturing of bio-based products and processes.

-Prof. Wim SOETAERT is also chairman of Inbiose, a spin-off company from Ghent University, active in specialty carbohydrates.
+Prof. Wim SOETAERT is also the chairman of Inbiose, a spin-off company from Ghent University that is active in specialty carbohydrates.

 Introduction to biorefineries and their critical success factors